coredds/eniGOma/USAGE.md

 ### Configuration Validation (since v0.3.4)

-eniGOma provides a configuration validation feature to ensure your configuration files are valid:
+enigoma provides a configuration validation feature to ensure your configuration files are valid:

 ```bash
 # Validate a configuration file